pieterdavid/Framework/README.md

 # Jenkins

 When opening a new Pull Request, an automated tool, [Jenkins](https://jenkins-ci.org/), takes care of launching a full build.
 It allows to see directly if your code can be merged without breaking everything.
-We have a dedicated Jenkins instance running at CERN, accessible via https://jenkins.cern.ch/cp3-llbb/ ; Only members of the ``cp3-llbb`` CERN e-group can access this page.
+We have a dedicated Jenkins instance running at CERN, accessible via https://jenkins-cp3-llbb.web.cern.ch/ ; Only members of the ``cp3-llbb`` CERN e-group can access this page.

-Jenkins runs every 5 minutes to check if there's something new.
-If a new Pull Request is detected, or if an already opened Pull Request is updated, an automatic build is launched.
+As soon as a new Pull Request is opened, or if an already opened Pull Request is updated, an automatic build is launched.
 Only one build can be executed at the same time: every other builds are queued.
 A build typically takes about 1 hour.

 Once a build is started, the Pull Request status on GitHub is updated.
 Once done, the status will either be green (the code compiles) or red (something is wrong).
 You can click on the ``Details`` link to access the Jenkins job report and the compilation log.
 For more information, see https://github.com/blog/1935-see-results-from-all-pull-request-status-checks